 HEY SANCTUARY: YOU GOT MALE!

-36. This is another view of Longstone’s Enclosure to demonstrate how this massive oval ring ditch was composed of radii that increased exponentially.
+33. This is another view of Longstone’s Enclosure to demonstrate how this massive oval ring ditch was composed of radii that increased exponentially.
 I.e. 60 plus 10 = 70, 70 plus 20 = 90, and so on.
-So, early folks regarded this oval as connected to Avebury henge via Beckhampton Avenue’s double row of stones as an ovary that expressed growth.
+So, early folks regarded this oval as a "live ovary" connected to the Avebury henge via Beckhampton Avenue.

 However, we cannot produce a plan to show the exact sizes of those radii because we would need several hundred coordinates and a Cartesian plot.
 But, as far as I know, those coordinates have never been garnered.

-The 125-degree azimuth of Longstone's Cove aims at the nearby peak of the hill.
-However, the southernmost moon rises from the gap between the trees, and this horizon is far more distant.
+The 125-degree azimuth of Longstone's Cove aims at the nearby peak of a hill.
+However, the southernmost moon rises from the gap between the trees where the altitude is lower.

-The comparison between the greater altitude of the solstice and the lesser altitude of the southernmost moon makes for a lesser difference between the sun and moon in terms of azimuth.
-This difference is only eight degrees.
+The comparison between the greater altitude of the solstice and the lesser altitude of the southernmost moonrise makes for a lesser difference between the sun and moon in terms of azimuth.
+This difference is around eight degrees.

-Therefore, Longstone's Cove, unlike Avebury's Cove, brought the sun and moon closer together for copulation.
+Therefore, Longstone's Cove brought the sun and moon closer together.
+The purpose in the minds of early Avebury folks was copulation.

 I would like to know what Pollard and Gilling found at the base of the extant Backstone.

-39. Andrew Lawson's book, Chalkland, seems superior because it shows Beckhampton Avenue obeying the 10-degree rule more accurately.
-But the scale would be better if made three times larger and produced in proven megalithic yards.
-The north arrow seems accurate.
+35. In some ways, Andrew Lawson's book, Chalkland, seems superior because it shows Beckhampton Avenue obeying the 10-degree rule more accurately.
+However, the scale would be better if made three times larger and produced in proven megalithic yards.
+Fortunately, the north arrow is accurate.

-So, what was it that was meant to be fertilised in Longstone's field before being transmitted via the moon-aligned fallopian known as the Beckhampton Avenue to the mother henge at Avebury and then via the umbilical known as the Kennet Avenue to the Sanctuary?
-Why, an egg, of course!
+Never forgetting that we are discussing the Stone Age mind here; what was it, apart from the beaker boy, that was meant to be fertilised in Longstone's field before being transmitted along the moon-aligned fallopian - AKA the Beckhampton Avenue - to the mother henge at Avebury, and then via the WKA umbilical to the Sanctuary.
+Was it an ovum, a zygote, an embryo or an egg?
+Or was it simply the life-spirit of the beaker boy buried beneath Adam?

-Avebury folks were in the habit of dismembering their dead and taking parts of their bodies, particularly their lower mandibles (jawbones) while leaving their skulls behind.
+Avebury folks were in the habit of dismembering their dead and taking some body parts away, notably lower mandibles (jawbones), while leaving the skulls behind.

-The Sanctuary is an excellent example because the lower mandible found buried beneath Stone 16 of the Stone and Post ring might well have been taken from the beaker corpse, actually, a male child, found by Cunnington to be buried beneath Adam at the start of a route that one day might reunite skull and jawbone together.
+The Sanctuary is an excellent example because the lower mandible found beneath Stone 16 of the Stone and Post ring might have been taken from the boy's corpse at Beckhampton's cove - at the start of a route that suggests skull and jawbone ought to be reunited.
+Since the jaw is auditory, it may have represented life; after all, the dead cannot speak.

-Pottery sherds were likely treated in the same way, sherds of the same pot being separated long distant and just as remote.
+Pottery sherds were likely treated the same way, with sherds of the same pot being separated long distance and just as remotely.